 int GetTemperature(int pin_sensor) { … }

-But the same philosophy, give the functions names that explain what they are going to do.
-It helps a lot when the functions are short and perform a single action, as we have seen before.
+But same philosophy, give functions names that explain what they are going to do.
+It helps a lot when functions are short and perform a single action, as we saw before.

-Regarding function parameters, apart from the fact that by now it will not surprise you if we say that you should put representative and self-explanatory names to the parameters.
+Regarding function parameters, besides the fact that at this point it won’t surprise you that we say to give representative and self-explanatory names to parameters.

 // nope